 I Discovered My Strengths and You Should Find Yours Too

-The more you know about yourself, the better able you will be to make the choices in life that will ensure you’re doing the right work, taking your optimal path and being reasonably certain that you’re working up to your potential.
+The more you know about yourself, the better able you will be to make the choices in life that will ensure you’re doing work that you are suited for, taking your optimal path, and being reasonably certain that you’re working up to your full potential.

-Same thing goes with people you manage, those you mentor or even your kids.
-If you learn what makes them tick and fills them with passion, they’ll have a spring in their step and achieve their greatest potential — and be in the right place in or out of your organization.
+Same thing goes with people you manage, those you mentor, or even your kids.
+If you learn what makes them tick and fills them with passion, there is no question that they will have a spring in their step and achieve their greatest potential.

 I’ve been assessed, probed, analyzed and dissected by the best.
 I’ve done the Minnesota Multiphasic Personality Inventory (MMPI); Myers-Briggs; executive-level assessments from the behavioral consulting group Spencer, Shenk, Capers; and many more.
 Thousands and thousands of dollars have been expended on my behalf to figure out how my brain is wired, who I am, and how that impacts my leadership style and personal productivity.